-She's as bad a driver as me and neither of us can get the walker through one doorway and into another without banging chairs, walls, the secretary desk thing, bookcases, and more chairs.
+She's as bad a driver as me and neither of us can get the walker through one doorway and into another without banging into walls, the desk, bookcases and every chair in the apartment.

 THE PARENT TRAP is a miserable movie for both of us.
-She can't follow it because there is no music to take her through a familiar story and while I wince at the bad writing and crude acting, but marvel at the young Lohan, I answer Florence's repeated questions about the title the plot the actors the title the plot the actors the title the plot and soon it's over ...
+She can't follow it because there is no music to take her through a familiar story.
+I wince at the bad writing and crude acting, but marvel at the young Lohan and answer Florence's repeated questions about the title the plot the actors the title the plot the actors the title the plot and soon it's over ...

-...and I surrender and put on SINGING IN THE RAIN and Florence begins to sing furious each and every note and soon to hell with Gene Kelly where ever he is in the song, she motions me to join in and I sing along with her "... in the rain, what a glorious feeling..."
+...and I surrender and put on SINGING IN THE RAIN and Florence sings furiously along, each and every note and soon to hell with Gene Kelly wherever he is in the song.
+She motions me to join in and I sing along with her "... in the rain, what a glorious feeling..."

-Florence is singing furiously along with the radio again and at some point, to hell with Sinatra where ever he is at in the song, she is in the middle of her own rendition.
+The Jonathan Schwartz show is on and Sinatra pours out of the old kitchen table radio.
+Florence sings along furiously along and at some point, to hell with Sinatra wherever he is at in the song, she is in the middle of her own rendition.
+She motions me to join in and I sing along with her as I dish food onto her plate.

-I don't bother.
-Like most of my recent experiences it doesn't matter what I do.
-Today all that matters is that Florence needs me to be someone incapable of singing as well as she does.
+I don't bother to argue with her that she is in a different key than the radio.
+Like most recent experiences it doesn't matter what I do.
+Today all that matters is that Florence needs me to be someone incapable of singing as well as she does, keys be damned.
 It's the highlight of her week.

 Coleslaw shakes precariously on her fork.
 I hover with a napkin.
-It's Saturday.
-P. has successfully cleaned her up and gotten her to the kitchen table.
-There is no food she likes anymore, save the coleslaw.
+Florence hates everything she eats, save the coleslaw.
 That she'll eat without telling me how awful it tastes.

 I cut another piece of meatloaf.
 Hand it to her.
 Do the mommy thing of "Just one bite come on you need to eat some more..."